-Now suppose that we are given a $4$-graph $H$ as in Lemma~\ref{thm:oddextremal}, and also an odd-extremal partition $\{A', B'\}$ of $V(H)$.
-We can then identify the sets $A^{\bad}$ and $B^{\bad}$ and form the partition $\{A, B\}$ in time $O(n^4)$, and in time $O(n)$ we can identify which of the cases of the proof of Lemma~\ref{thm:oddextremal} holds for $\{A, B\}$.
-Furthermore we can find the at most $3$ even edges, which we need to begin with the construction of $P_0$, in time at most $O(n^{12})$ and for each application of Proposition~\ref{prop:oddproperties} or Proposition~\ref{clm:medconnect} to choose a pair in the proof of Lemma~\ref{thm:oddextremal}, we can find such a pair by exhaustive search in time $O(n^2)$; in this way we can form $P_0$ as in Step~(I) in time $O(n^{12})$ and then extend $P_0$ to $P$ as in Step~(II) in time $O(n^3)$.
-Finally, the application of Lemma~\ref{lem:oddhampath} for Step~(III) gives the desired path $Q$ in time $O(n^4)$.
-This establishes the following proposition.
+For the `moreover' part of the statement, suppose that we are given a $4$-graph $H$ as in the lemma, and also an odd-extremal partition $\{A', B'\}$ of $V(H)$.
+We can then identify the sets $A^{\bad}$ and $B^{\bad}$ and form the partition $\{A, B\}$ in time $O(n^4)$, and in time $O(n)$ we can identify which of cases A--D holds for $\{A, B\}$.
+Furthermore we can find the at most three even edges which we use to begin the construction of $P_0$ in time at most $O(n^{12})$, and for each application of Proposition~\ref{prop:oddproperties} or Proposition~\ref{clm:medconnect} to choose a pair we can find such a pair by exhaustive search in time $O(n^2)$.
+In this way we can form $P_0$ as in Step~(I) in time $O(n^{12})$ and then extend $P_0$ to $P$ as in Step~(II) in time $O(n^3)$.
+Finally, the application of Lemma~\ref{lem:oddhampath} for Step~(III) gives the desired path $Q$ in time $O(n^4)$. \end{proof}